Blue-Reaper/FolgenFinder/README.md

 - [ ] be able to count episodes and seasons (https://some-url/season-1/episode-5 -> search for episode 6 or season 2)
 - [ ] frequently check for new episodes
 - [ ] show new episode count as batch in adress-bar (optional in setttings)
+- [ ] show broken links in bookmarks